 Indications for Testing

-Two classes of molecular CMV tests are key to the successful management of CMV.
-The first is the quantitative molecular test that identifies concentrations of CMV virus due to active infections.
-The second class includes the sequencing tests used to identify antiviral drug-associated resistance variants that, when present even at low concentrations, may continue to evolve and ultimately lead to treatment failure.
-The detection and identification of drug-resistant virus populations is essential for informing optimal therapy.
+Two classes of molecular tests are key to the successful management of CMV.
+The first is the quantitative molecular test that identifies concentrations of CMV due to active infections.
+The second class includes sequencing tests to identify variants associated with antiviral drug resistance.
+Even when these variants are present at low concentrations, they may continue to evolve and ultimately lead to treatment failure.

 Test Name | ARUP Test Code |

-Sequencing |
+Sequencing

 |